 Main Roads WA are responsible for speed and traffic signs and area usually mounted on yellow poles.
 Please contact Main Roads WA to report fault or damage to these signs.

-- Mowing of grassed areas
+- Mowing of turf

 - Litter removal